What you need to know about employment contracts in ULARS

 Введение

-The labor market of the Republic of Kazakhstan is actively digitalized.
+The labor market of the Republic of Kazakhstan is actively digitalizing.

 A unified system of accounting for employment contracts has been introduced, where the employer enters information about the employee's employment contract.

-In this material, we will tell you from what period it is necessary to reflect information about labor contracts in the ULARS and in what time frame.
+In this article, we will tell you from what period it is necessary to reflect information about employment contracts to the COURT and in what time frame.

 Benefits of ULARS